KJYR: Launch

-In July 2005, Radio Station KMJY, LLC, reached an agreement to sell the station to ProActive Communications, Inc. The deal was approved by the FCC on September 1, 2005, and the transaction was consummated on September 28, 2005.
+In July 2005, Radio Station KMJY, LLC, reached an agreement to sell the station to ProActive Communications, Inc. The deal was approved by the Federal Communications Commission (FCC) on September 1, 2005, and the transaction was consummated on September 28, 2005.

-KQQB-FM was one of two rhythmic contemporary outlets serving the Spokane area when it signed on in December 2005 (KEZE was the other).
-In December 2006, they re-imaged themselves as "Live 104.5" and shifted away from their Rhythmic lean for a somewhat more mainstream direction.
+KQQB-FM was one of two rhythmic contemporary outlets serving the Spokane metropolitan area when it signed on in December 2005 (KEZE was the other).
+In December 2006, it re-imaged as "Live 104.5" and shifted away from its rhythmic lean for a somewhat more mainstream direction.
 In June 2008, the station fell silent for nearly a full year.

 On June 5, 2008, All Access reported that KQQB-FM and KAZZ were taken off the air.
 No reason was given for the abrupt sign-off, but whatever issue took the stations dark was "in court", although there were no details as to what those issues were.
 According to messages posted at Radio-Info.com, there were issues detailing the sale of both stations that resulted in former owners Radio Station KMJY, LLC, going to court to regain control after Proactive Communications defaulted on paying the final $1 million of a $6 million deal.
 Radio Station KMJY, LLC, then obtained a court order to seize the equipment from the studio and the station tower.

 According to the FCC database, the station went silent on June 4, 2008, and on June 16, 2008, applied for special temporary authority to "remain silent", which was granted on August 27, 2008.
 The reason given in the application was "A secured creditor has seized transmitting equipment necessary to the operation of the station."
 This special temporary authority was scheduled to expire on February 24, 2009.
 The FCC accepted an application for an extension of this stay-silent authority on February 2, 2009.
 Per the FCC notification, the broadcast license of KQQB-FM would have automatically expired as a matter of law if broadcast operations did not resume by 12:01 a.m. on June 5, 2009.